MedVIC-Lab/medvic-lab.github.io/README.md

      git push origin [branch name]
      ```

-5. **Generate the projects list:**
-   - Run the build command to generate the `projects.json` file and build the VitePress site.

-     ```bash
-     yarn build
-     ```

-6. **Preview your changes:**
+5. **Preview your changes:**
    - Locally preview the production build to ensure your project appears correctly.
+You can also use `yarn dev` for active development.

      ```bash
      yarn preview
      ```

-By following these steps, you can add yourself, publications, and projects to the MedVIC Lab website and ensure they are displayed correctly.
+### Adding new pages

+To add any page, simply put a markdown file in the `pages` directory.
+You can reference this as you would any other file.
+Reference the [VitePress documentation](https://vitepress.dev/) for specific details about layouts, styling, etc.

+### Adding custom components

+Reference the [official component documentation](https://vitepress.dev/guide/using-vue#using-components) for adding custom Vue components to the repository and files.